savannainstitute/chestnut-burr-detection-from-drone/README.md

 **Performance**

 The detector is **YOLOv8s** (the `training_params` default; the tuning search may also select `yolo11n/s` or `yolov8n`).

+> The figures below are from the **prior production model**; metrics will change after re-tuning/training on the current (group-split, augmented) dataset.

 *Full dataset (production model)* — YOLOv8s on the held-out test split (174 images, 1,936 burrs), ~3.6 ms/img inference on an RTX 4060 Laptop GPU: